wapmorgan/UnifiedArchive/README.md

 ## Built-in console archive manager
 UnifiedArchive is distributed with a unified console program to manipulate archives.
-It supports all formats that UnifiedArchive does and can be used to manipulate archives without other software.
+It supports all formats and all operations on them that UnifiedArchive does, so it can be used to manipulate archives without other system software.
 To show help, launch it:
 ```
-./vendor/bin/cam --help
+./vendor/bin/cam list
 ```

 ## Details